wso2/docs-choreo-dev/en/docs/tutorials/create-your-first-rest-api.md

     1. Click the last **+** icon in the low-code diagram.

     2. Click **Connector** to add a connector.
-Then search for the World Bank connector, and click on it once it appears in the search results.
+Then search for the **World Bank by ballerinax** connector, and click on it once it appears in the search results.

     3. In the **Connector** panel that appears on the right of the page, enter `worldBankClient` as the **Connection Name** and click **Continue to Invoke API**.